angular/angular/aio/content/guide/glossary.md

 ## domain-specific language (DSL)

 A special-purpose library or API; see [Domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language).
-Angular extends TypeScript with domain-specific languages for a number of domains relevant to Angular apps, defined in NgModules such as [animations](guide/animations), [forms](guide/forms), and [routing and navigation](guide/router).
+Angular extends TypeScript with domain-specific languages for a number of domains relevant to Angular applications, defined in NgModules such as [animations](guide/animations), [forms](guide/forms), and [routing and navigation](guide/router).

 {@a dynamic-components}